redis/redis-doc/docs/clients/_index.md

 ---
-title: "Redis client libraries"
+title: "Get started using Redis clients"
-linkTitle: "Clients"
+linkTitle: "Client quickstarts"
-description: Connect your application to a Redis database
+description: Get started using Redis clients.
+Select your library and connect your application to a Redis database.
+Then, try an example.
 weight: 45

 ---